hms-networks/AbccSpiAnalyzer/README.md

 ## [Description](#table-of-contents)

-This plugin in conjunction with the Saleae 'Logic' hardware and software provides an easy-to-use interface for analyzing bi-directional (full-duplex) ABCC SPI communication.
-This analyzer plugin parses SPI communication according to the ABCC SPI protocol.
-Each field within an SPI telegram is added as a multi-layered bubble-text within the Logic software.
-This means basic markup is displayed when zoomed-out and very detailed information when zoomed-in on the capture.
+This plugin in conjunction with the Saleae 'Logic' hardware and software provides an easy-to-use interface for analyzing bi-directional (full-duplex) Anybus CompactCom (ABCC) SPI protocol communication.

+Each field within an SPI packet is added as a multi-layered bubble-text within the Logic software.
+Basic markup is displayed when zoomed-out, while more detailed information is displayed when zoomed-in.

-By coupling this protocol analyzer with other physical signals from the target device (such as CAN, Serial, GPIO, etc.) this tool can help solve difficult-to-diagnose issues that arise during initial development efforts.
-In spirit, this plugin is intended as an educational tool that equips developers with an accessible interface into host and module communication following the SPI communication thus allowing them to observe the real world startup and operational behavior of a device communicating with the ABCC over the SPI protocol.
+The decoded results are indexed and searchable within the Logic software; and for even more detail, the user can export the message data or process data to a CSV file to be imported into Excel (or similar) for further analysis.
+This functionality makes it a fairly straight-forward task to extract file transfer data from ABCC object messaging, or to plot a waveform extracted from the process data data field with accurate local timestamp information and (if supported by the network) the network time information.

 ![Overview of Plugin](https://github.com/HMSAB/AbccSpiAnalyzer/wiki/overview.gif "Overview of Plugin")